What are the limitations of building a business website on HubSpot?

 Tim: The most common would be e-commerce businesses, since HubSpot is not an e-commerce platform and offers no way of doing that natively on HubSpot-hosted sites.
 Although, it could be done using third-party client-side methods, but there aren't any that I would suggest due to their technical limitations.

-Often what we see are businesses that have most of their marketing pages, landing pages, and/or blogs hosted on HubSpot, but their e-commerce pages (products, account, cart, checkout, etc.) hosted somewhere else such as WordPress or Shopify.
+Often what we see are business website designs where most of their marketing pages, landing pages, and/or blogs are hosted on HubSpot, but their e-commerce pages (products, account, cart, checkout, etc.) are hosted somewhere else such as WordPress or Shopify.

 Me: Is that difficult to do seamlessly?